jeremyn/python-machine-learning-book/README.md

 ## Requirements

-The code in this repository should work with Python 3.5.1 and the dependencies in the included `requirements.txt`.
+~~The code in this repository should work with Python 3.5.1 and the dependencies in the included `requirements.txt`.~~

+Security problems have been found in some of the original dependencies.
+I don't care to actively maintain this repository, so please consider this code read-only.
+I've renamed `requirements.txt` to `INSECURE.requirements` to make the problem clear while keeping the package list available.

 ## Datasets